-PVA is a better choice for archeological ceramic, bones or wood mainly because the repaired surface is required to be untreated or untouched.
+PVA is a better choice for mending archeological ceramic, bones or wood mainly because the repaired surface is required to be untreated or untouched.
 The bonding principal of PVA is that it soaks into porous materials such as old ceramic, bones, wood, etc. For best adherence strength and longevity, use the proper PVA viscosity (V15 or V25 for porous ceramic).

-Resin epoxies are a better choice for all nonporous materials and porous materials that require complete restoration (fillers and coloring).
+Resin epoxies are a better choice for mending all nonporous materials and porous materials that require complete restoration (fillers and coloring).
 See more details on material used

 The benefits of PVA (Polyvinyl Acetate) are:

 1) Will not yellow and has good stability to light (UV)

 2) The gluing job can be reversible meaning, the glue will remain soluble and can be easily removed from a repaired subject later and be ready for re-gluing.

 3) Easy to work with and easy to clean up

 4) Low cost

 1) Medium bonding strength (way less than new modern epoxies)

 2) Cemented item can fail in humid, cold or hot storage